Harry Styles: Early life

-Styles said he had a "great childhood" and was always supported by his parents.
+Styles described his upbringing as a "great childhood" and recalled always feeling supported by his parents.
 As a child, he sang covers on a karaoke machine he was given by his grandfather, and the first song he recorded was Elvis Presley's "The Girl of My Best Friend".
 Styles attended the Holmes Chapel Comprehensive School, where he was the lead singer for the band White Eskimo, which won a local Battle of the Bands competition.
-At the age of 16, he worked part-time at the W. Mandeville Bakery in Holmes Chapel.
+At the age of 16, he took on part-time work at the W. Mandeville Bakery in Holmes Chapel.
+During his adolescence, he also delivered newspapers and worked at a stable, mucking out horses.

 Career

 2010–2015: The X Factor and One Direction

 Following a suggestion from his mother, on 11 April 2010, Styles auditioned as a solo contestant for the seventh series of the British televised singing competition The X Factor, singing a rendition of Train's "Hey, Soul Sister".
-After Simon Cowell suggested that the track wasn't right for him, he instead sang a rendition of Stevie Wonder's "Isn't She Lovely".
+After Simon Cowell suggested that the track was not right for him, he instead sang a rendition of Stevie Wonder's "Isn't She Lovely".
 He advanced to bootcamp but failed to progress further.
-Four others in his age group who were also eliminated were put together to form a band in July 2010 to compete in the "Groups" category, mentored by Cowell.
-The group consisting of Styles, Niall Horan, Liam Payne, Louis Tomlinson, and Zayn Malik practised for two weeks; Styles suggested the name One Direction to his bandmates, and they agreed to keep it.
-They began to gain considerable popularity in the UK, and within the first four weeks of the live shows, were Cowell's last act in the competition.
-The group eventually reached the final of The X Factor and finished in third place.
+Four others in his age group who were also eliminated were put together to form a boy band in July 2010 to compete in the "Groups" category, mentored by Cowell.
+The group consisting of Styles, Niall Horan, Liam Payne, Louis Tomlinson, and Zayn Malik practised for two weeks; Styles suggested the name One Direction to his colleagues which they agreed to.
+They began to gain considerable popularity in the UK, and within the first four weeks of the live shows, were Cowell's last contestant in the competition.
+The group eventually reached the final of The X Factor and became the last contestant eliminated on the show.

 In January 2011, One Direction signed a recording contract with Cowell's label Syco Records.
 Their UK number one debut single, "What Makes You Beautiful", and their debut studio album, Up All Night, were released later that year.
-The album, which contained three songs co-written by Styles, made One Direction the first British group to have their debut album reach number one in the United States.
+The album, which contained three songs co-written by Styles, debuted at number one in the United States.
 Their four succeeding studio albums—Take Me Home (2012), Midnight Memories (2013), Four (2014) and Made in the A.M.
 (2015)—all debuted at number one in the UK.
-Midnight Memories was the world's best-selling album of 2013, and its accompanying Where We Are Tour was the highest-grossing tour of 2014 and remains the highest-grossing tour of all time by a vocal group.
+Midnight Memories was the world's best-selling album of 2013, and its accompanying Where We Are Tour was the highest-grossing tour of 2014.
 After the release of Four, One Direction became the only group in the 58-year history of the Billboard 200 albums chart to have their first four albums debut at number one.
 The albums spawned a string of successful singles, including "Live While We're Young", "Little Things", "Best Song Ever", "Story of My Life", "Drag Me Down" and "History".
 Styles also co-wrote the song "Just a Little Bit of Your Heart" for Ariana Grande's 2014 album My Everything.